A learning disability is an impairment in reading, writing, and/or math not explained by overall intellectual functioning.

 The cause is neurological—it is not a reflection of motivation or laziness and cannot be overcome by sheer willpower.

 It’s important for you to have an evaluation done correctly.
 There are many types of tests for a learning disability, and some more accurate or appropriate than others.
 Be sure your evaluation is thorough and uses the most appropriate tests for you.
-At the Center for Cognitive Assessment, we have evaluated thousands of persons for learning disabilities and know which tests are most appropriate for you.
+At the Center for Cognitive Assessment, we have evaluated thousands of persons for learning disabilities, including dyslexia, in NYC and Chicago.
+Our specialists know which tests are most appropriate for you.

-We provide extensive written reports for testing agencies (e.g. SAT, GRE, MCAT, LSAT, GMAT and others) as well as schools or employers to assist with accommodations if warranted.
+We provide extensive written reports for testing agencies (e.g. ACT, SAT, GRE, MCAT, LSAT, GMAT, USMLE and others) as well as schools, boards of education or employers to assist with accommodations if warranted.
 We offer fast turnaround time for reports if a deadline is fast approaching.
 Persons with a diagnosis of ADD, ADHD, learning disability or a cognitive disorder may qualify for extended time on a school or standardized examination such as testing in a quiet room or having a reader or scribe.

 Testing agencies are very strict in what tests they require to be administered and reported.
 It is critical for you to be evaluated by someone who has experience in testing persons for accommodations on standardized tests.
 If your scores are reported differently than the agency requires, or the required tests are not administered, your application will be rejected.
 At the Center for Cognitive Assessment, our reports are routinely accepted for test accommodations and we know the specific requirements for each test agency.
-Call us today for an appointment and have your testing done correctly to avoid having to be re-tested later to satisfy the requirements of your test agency.
+Call us today for an appointment and have your NYC dyslexia testing or other learning disability assessment done correctly to avoid having to be re-tested later to satisfy the requirements of your test agency.

 Dear Dr. van Gorp,